King Klown Logo

 Kristals appear as:

-Outcome: tasks are executed with the same shared context, and later reviews can reconstruct what was known.
+Outcome: work is executed with shared context, and later reviews can reconstruct what was known, assumed, validated, disputed, or excluded.

 Kristals appear as: